US Recycling Stats and Ways to Improve

 Have a lot of recyclables?

-If you have a lot of recyclables from an office or warehouse cleanout a dumpster rental is a perfect way to handle properly recycling your waste.
-In most areas you do not need to worry about separating different recyclable materials from each other and all recyclable items can be mixed into the dumpster.
-The dumpster will then be taken to a single stream recycling facility where each material will be mechanically sorted into the proper category and sent to to reprocessing facilities.
+If you have a lot of recyclables from an office or warehouse cleanout, a roll off dumpster rental is a perfect way to handle properly recycling your waste.
+In most areas, you do not need to worry about separating different recyclable materials from each other and all recyclable items can be mixed into the dumpster.
+The dumpster will then be taken to a single-stream recycling facility where each material will be mechanically sorted into the proper category and sent to reprocessing facilities.
 If you choose to go with Sourgum Waste, on top of great service and a dedicated team that is here for you 7 days a week, we plant a tree for every dumpster rented to offset the carbon emissions from operating disposal equipment.

 Looking for environmentally friendly waste services?